-Laparoscopes are thin fiber-optic telescopes inserted into the abdomen through the belly button.
-Fiber optics permits light to be reflected inside the abdomen.
+Laparoscopies are performed with fiber-optic telescopes inserted into the abdomen through the belly button.
+Fibre optics permit light to be reflected inside the abdomen.
 Before inserting the laparoscope, carbon dioxide (CO2) gas must be injected into the abdomen.
 This allows the abdominal wall to be lifted and the surgeon to view the reproductive organs more easily.

 Laparoscopy can be used for infertility?